jessepav/lacygoill-wiki-backup/vim/mapping.md

         startinsert
     EOF
     )
     " press the dead key '¨' followed by 'a':  'ä' is not inserted

-Solutions:
+Workarounds:

+Use gVim,  Nvim, or a terminal  which supports the modifyOtherKeys  feature (and make sure it's enabled).

-Press `C-v` to suppress mappings:
+Or press `C-v` to suppress mappings:

     C-v ¨ a